pdf-association/arlington-pdf-model/TestGrammar/README.md

     - if value is correct if `PossibleValues` are defined (_processing of predicates (declarative functions) are not fully supported_)
     - all messages are prefixed with `Error:`, `Warning:` or `Info:` to enable post-processing
     - messages can be colorized
+    - a specific PDF version can be forced via the command line (`--force`) for validating a PDF file (_PDFIUM only!_).
 3. recursively validates a folder containing many PDF files.
     - for PDFs with duplicate filenames, an underscore is appended to the report filename to avoid overwriting.
 4. compares the Arlington PDF model grammar with the Adobe DVA FormalRep17
     - the output report needs manual review afterwards, as the Arlington predicates will trigger many differences

+All output using different PDF SDKs is made easily comparable, normally with only 1 or 2 lines of difference (e.g. the build date/time and the PDF SDK version information).

 ## Usage